 There’s good news for these professionals in the analytics field: Job opportunities are growing and the demand for qualified individuals to fill them is high.
 Because of this demand, these professionals are compensated well.

-Data analysts are in high demand: According to the Bureau of Labor Statistics, the field is projected to grow 19 percent from 2014 to 2024—much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, the field is projected to grow 23 percent from 2016 to 2026—much faster than the average for all occupations.

 But finding qualified individuals to fill these roles isn’t easy.
 These professionals are responsible for helping organizations make sense of their technical data in order for executives to make better business decisions, and that requires a unique skill set, which combines technical savvy with business knowledge.

-With more than 2.3 million job openings today, experts predict that by 2020, that number will swell to more than 2.7 million—and some of these jobs are taking twice as long to fill than the national benchmark average.
-This industry need, coupled with the shortage on talent, means data analysts are well compensated.
-According to Robert Half Technology’s (RHT) 2017 Salary Guide, these professionals earn between $77,500 and $118,750 depending on their experience, education, and skill set.
+With more than 2.3 million job openings in 2017, experts predict that by 2020, that number will swell to more than 2.7 million—and some of these jobs are taking twice as long to fill than the national benchmark average.
+This industry need, coupled with the shortage of talent, means data analysts are well compensated.
+According to Robert Half Technology’s (RHT) 2019 Salary Guide, these professionals earn between $81,750 and $138,000 depending on their experience, education, and skill set.

 To maximize your earning potential, career experts suggest that you focus on four areas: mastering today’s in-demand data skills, considering an advanced degree, seeking extra experience, and knowing the range in which your salary lies.

 Download Our Free Guide to Breaking Into Analytics

 A guide to what you need to know, from the industry’s most popular positions to today’s sought-after data skills.

 4 Ways to Increase Your Data Analyst Salary

 The skills that are in demand today aren’t always the ones that will be in demand tomorrow.
 That’s why it’s important to keep tabs on industry trends and make sure you’re up to date on the latest skills, says John Reed, senior executive director at RHT.